rhettparkinson/jekyll-unique-id-validator/README.md

 # jekyll-unique-id-validator

 `jekyll-unique-id-validator` is a Jekyll plugin that ensures each post has a unique ID in its frontmatter.
 This plugin helps prevent content inconsistencies by halting the build process if duplicate or missing IDs are detected.
-It's especially useful for Jekyll websites where post IDs are manually assigned and serve crucial functions like referencing in databases.
+It's especially useful for Jekyll websites where post unique IDs are manually assigned and serve crucial functions like referencing in databases.

 ## Installation